shubhamraj-24/GitHub-Profile-Fetcher/README.md

 Run `ng serve` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+## Testing server

+Run `ng test` for a test server.
+Navigate to http://localhost:9876/?id=32873612 in Google Chrome.
+The app will automatically reload if you change any of the source files.

 ## Further help

 Visit the [Angular Documentation](https://angular.io/guide/styleguide) to learn more.